-The Start-up visa category is for non-EU, EEA or Swiss nationals wishing to set up a business in the UK.
+The Start-up visa category is for non-UK nationals wishing to set up a business in the UK.

 Primary page content

 It offers a one-off, 2-year visa, during which applicants will spend the majority of their time developing their businesses but can also take on other work outside of their businesses, to support themselves.